benhuson/wp-subtitle/readme.txt

 * First version.

 == Upgrade Notice ==

+= 2.1 =
+* Fixed static method warnings and only load admin functionality when needed.

 = 2.0 =
 * Added custom post type support and support for more recent versions of WordPress.